Mudrik-Lab/CFSVM/docs/tutorial.md

 ### Stimuli

-Create a new folder called `Suppressed` inside the `Stimuli` and put in it two Gabor images with transparent backgrounds and opposite phases, like these:
+Create a new folder called `Suppressed/` inside the `Stimuli/` and put in it two Gabor images with transparent backgrounds and opposite phases, like these:

 ![Gabor1](tutorial/gabor1.png) ![Gabor2](tutorial/gabor2.png)